Warren Attorney Assists in Post-Conviction Parole & Probation Matters

 State and federal post-conviction appeals

 If you are found guilty of a crime, you have an opportunity to file an appeal.
-There are time limits for filing an appeal, so it is best that you seek representation from Candace C. Garrett, Attorney at Law as soon as possible after a conviction.
+There are time limits for filing an appeal, so it is best that you seek representation from Garrett Stern LLC as soon as possible after a conviction.

 If an error was made during the course of your trial, you may have grounds for an appeal.
 If you are successful with your appeal, your conviction may be overturned and you will obtain either a new trial or a release.